 The typical session length is 120 minutes.
 Everything is Fine! can be offered as a synchronous, virtual session or an in-person session.

 **The theatrical portion of this session contains strong language and descriptions of challenges related to immigration status, mental health, race, political unrest, and the ongoing COVID-19 pandemic.

 In this session, participants will:

-- Reflect on structural and interpersonal issues that create challenges in advisor-mentee relationships.
+- Reflect on structural and interpersonal issues that create challenges in mentor/mentee relationships.

-- Explore specific strategies to alleviate the interpersonal challenges relating to mental health.
+- Explore specific strategies to proactively support graduate student health and well being and alleviate interpersonal challenges relating to mental health.

 - Consider how to apply these strategies to their own mentoring practices.